k-privateai/k-privateai.github.io/_posts/2024-11-24-PDT - K-PAI seminar announcement - 03.markdown

 - Individuals eager to integrate AI into their professional lives
 - Entrepreneurs seeking to leverage AI for innovative business solutions
+- VCs and other investors seeking to identify and fund high-growth startups
 - Professionals looking to enhance their skills and stay ahead of the curve
 - Anyone who wants to broaden their network with great tech talents, influencers &amp; celebrities in Silicon Valley